Azure/aks-app-routing-operator/docs/e2e.md

 Each row represents the tests and operator configuration that is run in parallel.
 We wait for tests to finish running for an operator configuration before testing the next configuration.

+## Adding new scenarios

+Infrastructures are defined in [/testing/e2e/infra/infras.go](../testing/e2e/infra/infras.go).
+Add any new AKS cluster configurations here.

+Tests are defined in [/testing/e2e/suites/](../testing/e2e/suites/).
+Add any new tests here.
+[This](../testing/e2e/suites/basic.go) is a good reference for defining a test.
+Be sure to add any new suites to the [all function](../testing/e2e/suites/all.go) so that they are run.

 ## GitHub Runner

 todo: will fill in details when I add GitHub workflows to run new e2e